couchbaselabs/GrocerySync-Android/README.md

 ## Configuring a database

-GrocerySync is designed to sync all of its data to a CouchDB instance, so it needs a valid URL.
+GrocerySync is designed to sync all of its data to a Sync Gateway instance, so it needs a valid URL.

-* Configure the hardcoded DATABASE_URL in the MainActivity.java file to the URL of your CouchDB instance.  (there is also a value in the Settings that can be used, which will override the hardcoded default)
+* Configure the hardcoded DATABASE_URL in the MainActivity.java file to the URL of your Sync Gateway instance.  (there is also a value in the Settings that can be used, which will override the hardcoded default)
-* Create a DB named `grocery-test` on the CouchDB instance.
+* Create a DB named `grocery-test` on the Sync Gateway instance.

 ## Run the app via Android Studio